psFried/flo/README.md

 - [X] Client responses to an event persist the parent id
 - [X] Logging controllable from command line
 - [X] Controllable max memory usage by limiting in-memory cache size
-- [ ] remove oldest events once max event threshold is reached
+- [X] remove oldest events once max event threshold is reached
 - [X] multithread client I/O on server
 - [ ] Persist event index / deal with index larger than will fit in memory
-- [X] clustering
+- [ ] clustering (basic POC is working, but there's still a lot of work to be done)
 - [ ] Consumer groups
 - [X] automatic serialization/deserialization in a higher-level consumer
 - [ ] Run either as a standalone server or embedded within the application